py-mine/mcproto/docs/contributing/guides/index.md

 this section.

 Mcproto is a relatively large project and maintaining it is no easy task.
-With a project like that, consistency and good code quality becomes very important to keep the code-base readable and bug-free.
+With a project like that, consistency and good code quality become very important to keep the code-base readable and bug-free.
 To achieve this, we have put together these guidelines that will explain the code style and coding practices that we expect our contributors to follow.